shahrk/feature-hunt/README.md

 > We use Mongo Cloud Atlas for our project as we find it very convenient.
 You may choose to use a local mongodb instance or run a docker container

-#### Make the corresponding changes in docker-compose.yml and backend/config.yml
+#### Check out our [tutorial](https://github.com/CSC510-Group-25/feature-hunt/wiki/Getting-Started-with-Database-Development:-Connection-and-Setup) to get started with creating and connecting to a database.

 > You can also connect to the database from your shell using [mongosh](https://docs.mongodb.com/mongodb-shell/)